RidaNaz/Next.js/step06_pages_layouts/README.md

 ## Nesting Layouts
 By default, layouts in the folder hierarchy are nested, which means they wrap child layouts via their children prop.
 You can nest layouts by adding `layout.tsx` **inside specific route segments (folders)**.

-For example, to create a `layout` for the `/dashboard` route, add a new `layout.js` file inside the dashboard folder:
+For example, to create a `layout` for the `/dashboard` route, add a new `layout.tsx` file inside the dashboard folder:
 ![App Screenshot](https://nextjs.org/_next/image?url=%2Fdocs%2Fdark%2Fnested-layout.png&w=1920&q=75&dpl=dpl_6KCyCubUZsUJqRhbdCqXmYHbtEPT)

 ## Layout Structure
 ### Imports:

 * `type { Metadata } from "next"`: This line imports the type definition for the `Metadata` object from Next.js.
-This object is used to define metadata about your application, such as the title and description.
+This object is used to define *metadata about your application*, such as the **title and description**.
 * `import { Inter } from "next/font/google"`: This line imports the `Inter` font family from Google Fonts using the Next.js font API.
 The `subsets: ["latin"]` option specifies that you only want the Latin character set for this font.
 * `import "./globals.css"`;: This line imports the "globals.css" file, which likely contains styles that are applied globally to your entire application.